Some of my favorite posts have been from the “not me” blog meme started long ago by Mckmama.

 And at the end of it all… I will explain the title of this post.

-It might take a bit to get there though…
+It might take a bit to get there.
+But get there we will.

 So on August 11th, Jeremy left early in the day to take the train to Charles De Gualle airport so he could pick up our rental truck and drive it back to our apartment so we could load it with our 25 bins and suitcases.